 Bringing in Reinforcements: The Overseed

 Baseball teams are similar to our lawns.
 Need proof?
 MGG’s Ryan Anderson elaborates in his look at the crucial step of overseeding.
-Disclaimer, I’m a Cubs fan and I an avid watcher during the playoffs.
-Recently in the playoffs, the stats have pointed towards the importance of pitching for success, specifically the pitching reinforcements (i.e.
+Disclaimer, I’m a Cubs fan and an avid watcher during the playoffs.
+Recently in the playoffs, the stats have pointed towards the importance of pitching for success, specifically the pitching reinforcements (i.e. the

 Scrub out the Grubs